-Group Health Plan (GHP) as applied to this Benefit Booklet means a self-funded employee welfare benefit plan as defined in subsection 160.103 of HIPAA.
+Group Health Plan (GHP) as applied to this Benefit Booklet means a self-funded employee welfare benefit plan.
 For additional information, refer to the definition of Plan Administrator.

 Health Benefit Plan means a group, blanket, or franchise insurance policy, a certificate issued under a group policy, a group hospital service contract, or a group subscriber contract or evidence of coverage issued by a Health Maintenance Organization that provides benefits for health care services.
 The term does not include: